Ranked: the 63 GREATEST chocolate bars of all time

 urbanbuzz/Shutterstock

-Famously one that divided a crowd through its controversial ad campaigns, the Yorkie came onto the UK market in 1976.
-Originally produced by York-based confectionery company Rowntree’s, this chunky milk chocolate bar was heavily marketed towards men.
-Over the years, there have been many masculine-led advertising campaigns, including the 2002 ‘It’s Not For Girls!’ slogan.
+The Yorkie came to the UK in 1976 and was originally produced by York-based confectionery company Rowntree’s.
+This chunky milk chocolate bar was famously heavily marketed towards men, and over the years, there have been many divisive, masculine-led advertising campaigns, including the 2002 ‘It’s Not For Girls!’ slogan.
 Thankfully, the team finally dropped all references in 2011.
-A few flavours have launched throughout the years, including Honeycomb, Almond, Orange and Raisin & Biscuit.
+Other Yorkie flavours include a popular Raisin & Biscuit option.

 <p>Sheila Fitzgerald/Shutterstock</p>